Requests Regarding Tickets

 All questions regarding tickets, including how to purchase or exchange your tickets, should be directed to the BSO's Ticket Office.
-The Ticket Office may be reached in person or by phone, 410.783.8000, during normal business hours, Monday through Friday, 10 am to 6 pm, and Saturday and Sunday, noon to 5 pm.
+You may also review our ticket policies by visiting BSOmusic.org/ticketpolicies.
+The Ticket Office may be reached in person or by phone, 410.783.8000, during normal business hours, Tuesday through Friday, 10 am to 6 pm, and Saturday and Sunday, noon to 5 pm.
 The ticket office window is also open one hour before concerts and through intermission.
+The Ticket Office is closed on Sundays in July and August.

 Please note that due to the high volume of requests that we receive, we are unable to respond to every submission of unsolicited scores or promotional materials from artists or composers seeking performance opportunities.
 Unsolicited scores, recordings and promotional materials sent to the BSO will not be returned.